Category Archives: Thoughts On Change

 Click to share this post

-One of the most valuable skills in life and in the workplace is the ability to stand up for oneself.
+One of the most valuable skills in life and in the workplace is the ability to stand up for yourself.

 Without this skill we are at the mercy of the direction others set for us.